12 Best Christmas Markets in Germany You Can’t Miss for 2023

 Nuremberg’s Christmas market can be found on the Market Square in the center of the city and is full of sparkling stalls selling Christmas ornaments, local snacks, festive drinks, and unique gifts.

 Some of the unique products to look out for at the Nuremberg Christkindlesmarkt are the Nurnberger Rostbratwurst– small finger-like sausages sold in threes- a Nuremberg delicacy that’s only made here.
-You’ll also want to try some lebkuchen or gingerbread filled with fruit, nuts, and spices.

 Where to Stay in Nuremberg